hamisirawlins/journaling-backend/README.md

 ## Project Overview

 This is the backend service for a personal journaling app.
 It provides endpoints for user authentication, journal entry management, and data summaries.
+Ensure this service is up and running on port 3000 before the frontend service for a seamless user experience.

 The API Documentation is present at: